Consumer Medicine Information

 Make sure you have enough to last over weekends and holidays.

 If you forget to take it

-If it is almost time to take your next dose, skip the missed dose and take your next dose at the usual time.
-Otherwise take it as soon as you remember and then go back to taking your medicine as you would normally.
+If it is almost time to take your next dose, skip the dose you missed and take your

+Otherwise, take it as soon as you remember, and then go back to taking your medicine